cathyfu1215/huskyJobHuntTracker/README.md

 ## Iteration 3:

 In iteration 3 we implemented functionalities of external APIs and Notification use.
 We also fixed bugs in the second iteration about location use and rendering a scrollable view containing virtual lists.
+We added styling to the whole app so it looks professional.

 Our users can :
 - Add a to-do list, which contains several to-do items to a jobApplication record